 This isn’t easy, especially when you’re coming to freelancing cold and without a work portfolio to back you up.
 I cold-emailed half a dozen local businesses I’d identified as being ones I’d like to write for.
 I introduced myself, what I could do, and how I could help them.

-While there are are no guarantees with this approach, I was lucky.
-It resulted in my first paid copywriting job (two short pieces of editorial to appear in the local paper).
+While there are no guarantees with this approach, I was lucky.
+It resulted in my first paid copywriting job (two short pieces of editorial to appear in a local paper).
 But because I was still in my job, I didn’t have the pressure of having to find clients immediately.

-I picked up a handful of clients this way, but it allowed me to get used to doing freelance work, get paid, and save money.
+Doing this gave me a handful of clients and got me used to doing freelance work, get paid, and save money.
 Quitting your job and going freelance is the ultimate goal, remember?
 Though not easy, the other way to find new clients, directly or indirectly, is to network.
 Which leads us uncomfortably to…

 4. Go networking

-But don’t go to every event thinking you’ll get instant results and lots of new clients all eager to use your services.
+But don’t go to every event thinking you’ll get instant results and lots of new clients.
 To network is to play a long game where you need patience and persistence.
 Embrace the ‘meet, like, know, trust’ principal and at some point, your name might reach your ideal client.

-The best way to approach events is to go in with the intention of having a conversation.
+The best way to approach events is to go in with the intention of having conversations.
 Be approachable, ask questions, and don’t start selling.
 If you’re feeling the fear about the whole networking thing, I wrote a blog outlining four things you need to know to make it a success.
-It also includes some good book recommendations to help you get started.

 5. Buddy-up with agencies

-This was a tactic I used in my early days and I set up meetings with about half a dozen of them.
+This is a tactic I used and I set up meetings with about half a dozen of them.
 I emailed them, purely speculatively, introducing myself, what I did, and how I could help them.
 This led to meetings with them all and an ongoing working relationship with many that continue to this day.

 This will work for any creative industries like copywriting, photography, videography, illustration.
 So get in touch with them and make yourself known – you could be exactly what they’re looking for.
-And you might become their ‘go to’ person whenever your specialism is required on a project.
+And you might become their ‘go-to’ person whenever their project needs your specialism.

 Now it’s down to you

 I love freelancing.
-It gives me the chance to do work I enjoy for businesses that know the value of good copy – and I can work to my own schedule.
+I get to do work I enjoy for businesses that know the value of good copy – and I can work to my own schedule.
 But while I recommend the freelance life to anyone, you need to give it a lot of thought and make sure it works for you.
-There are no guarantees, but having a plan and sticking to it can be the launch pad you need for a successful career doing something you love and that you’re good at.
+There are no guarantees, but having a plan and sticking to it can be the launchpad you need for a successful career doing something you love and that you’re good at.

-And you’re never truly on your own as a freelancer
+You’re never truly on your own as a freelancer…

 Freelancing can be a lonely pursuit at times, but you’re never truly on your own.
 Over time, you’ll find yourself building up a network of colleagues and other freelancers.
-As you connect through social media and in real life, they’ll all feel your pain, recognise the pleasures, and understand the rollercoaster ride that makes freelancing what it is.
+As you connect through social media and in real life, they’ll all feel your pain.
+But they’ll recognise the pleasures too, and understand the rollercoaster ride that makes freelancing what it is.

 Follow other freelancers on Twitter who are in the same field as you and you’ll have a wealth of information, help, and support at your fingertips.
-Reach out to them when you need help and, with all the knowledge and experience out there, you’ll be glad you did.
+Reach out to them when you need help.
+With all the knowledge and experience out there, you’ll be glad you did.

-And there are loads of Facebook groups dedicated to freelancing of any persuasion (The Lonely Freelancer and Being Freelance Community to name two).
+And there are loads of Facebook groups dedicated to freelancing of any persuasion (Freelance Heroes and Being Freelance to name two).
 They can be a brilliant sounding board if you need any help or want to ask for advice – and a good distraction if you’re feeling the pressure.
-Plus, they’re closed groups, so you can ask or discuss anything without it going public.
+Plus, they’re closed groups so you can ask or discuss anything without it going public.